-The majority of the people Hidaya Foundation helps are poor villagers who live in primitive dwellings such as mud huts without electricity.
+The majority of the people Hidaya Foundation helps are poor villagers who live in primitive dwellings such as mud huts with dirt floors, and without electricity or plumbing.
 For such people, having a few animals could be a very good way of sustaining themselves for their own personal food as well as for profit and trade.

 Goat Farming: Goats are given to the poor in rural areas for milk and goat farming.
-It costs $220 for a pair of goats for a family to get started.
+It costs about $250 for a pair of goats for a family to get started.

 Cow Farming: It costs about $450 for a cow which can provide milk.

 Sign up for Automatic Monthly Donation towards this project.